 Oil Supplies Slightly Less Than Expected

 Interestingly, the latest increase in oil inventories was marginally lower than market analysts had anticipated.
-Experts had predicted a slightly higher increase of 1.4 million barrels.
+Experts had predicted a slightly higher growth of 1.4 million barrels.
 The fact that the actual increase was just below these expectations is noteworthy.

 Economic Implications